OpenMendel/TraitSimulation.jl/docs/src/index.md

-# Trait Simulation Tutorial
+# TraitSimulation.jl Tutorial

 Authors: Sarah Ji, Janet Sinsheimer, Kenneth Lange

+##Installation
-### Double check that you are using Julia version 1.0 or higher by checking the machine information
+Double check that you are using Julia version 1.0 or higher by checking the machine information

 ```julia
 versioninfo()
 ```
-# Add any missing packages needed for this tutorial:
+Add any missing packages needed for this tutorial:

 You can also use the package manager to add the `TraitSimulation.jl` package by running the following link: